 The Company accounts for its metals and sales contracts using settlement date accounting.
 Pursuant to such accounting, the Company recognizes the sale or purchase of the metals at settlement date.
 During the period between the trade and settlement dates, the Company enters into forward contracts that meet the definition of a derivative in accordance with the Derivatives and Hedging Topic 815 of the ASC ("ASC 815").
 The Company records the derivative at the trade date with any corresponding unrealized gain (loss), shown as component of cost of sales in the condensed consolidated statements of income.
 The Company adjusts the derivatives to fair value on a daily basis until the transactions are settled.
 When these contracts are settled, the unrealized gains and losses are reversed, and revenue is recognized for contracts that are physically settled.
-For contracts that are net settled, the realized gains and losses are recorded in revenue and cost of sales, respectively.
+For contracts that are net settled, the realized gains and losses are recorded in cost of sales, with the exception of forward contracts, where their associated realized gains and losses are recorded in revenue and cost of sales, respectively.